xmen1404/Machine-Learning/CIFAR-10/Readme.md

 # Train Neural Network for CIFAR-10 dataset
 I developed a neural network model for CIFAR-10 dataset.
-This is an assignment in the course CoE202 at KAIST.
+This is an assignment in the course CoE202 at my university.

 # Phases of development